grabbeh/fennec/README.md

 - https://github.com/mledoze/countries for the purposes of ISO codes and country coordinates.
 This is licensed under http://opendatacommons.org/licenses/odbl/1.0/.
 - Geojson for the world is from https://github.com/johan/world.geo.json.

-**Licence**

-If I thought anyone looked at this page, I'd include a licence!